itisirene/itisirene.github.io/_publications/2023-03-paper-title-number-2.md

 title: "Should Calculators be Allowed to Use in College Entrance Examinations in Mathematics: An International Comparison of 30 Countries and Regions Calculator Use Policies and Practices in College Entrance Examinations"
 collection: publications
 permalink: /publications/2023-03-paper-title-number-2
-excerpt: 'This is a literature review paper.'
+excerpt: 'This is a literature review paper comparing calculator use policies and practices in college entrance examinations across 30 countries and regions.'
 date: 2023-03-01
 venue: 'Journal of East China Normal University'
 ---